MarsBased/handbook/sections/rituals.md

 The days can be scheduled together or however the team decides.
 For example, one year we could schedule all the days together and do a Zerg Week, and another keep them separate and do smaller Rushes more frequently.

-Proposals requiring a budget in euros ((such as flights to/fro the conference, tickets, housing, etc.) have to be discussed internally and we'll decide case by case.
+Proposals requiring a budget in euros (such as flights to/from the conference, tickets, housing, etc.) have to be discussed internally and we'll decide case by case.

 Participation is completely optional.
-People not wanting to participate continue working on their client projects.
+People not wanting to participate will continue working on their client projects.

 ## Martian Retreat